For urgent consular assistance call

 Full travel advice: Local contacts

-There's a high threat of terrorist attacks in Tunisia.
+There's an ongoing threat of terrorist attacks in Tunisia.

 Recent incidents include: